Get started

 If you maximize the details in an image, the bitrate will probably increase and you might get a reduced frame rate.

-Go to Settings > Image > Capture mode and make sure to select the capture mode that has the highest resolution.
+Make sure to select the capture mode that has the highest resolution.

 Handle scenes with strong backlight